-AssertThat BDD plugin addresses access and traceability by having your Gherkin scenarios linked to your automated test execution results all in Jira, making the results transparent for your team, your managers, and the business.
+AssertThat BDD Test Automation in Jira addresses access and trace-ability by having your Gherkin scenarios linked to your automated test execution results all in Jira, making the results transparent for your team, your managers, and the business.

 If you don’t feel like reading the whole thing, skip to the video in the end and see the plugin in action.

 Simple to set up (we’ll talk about integration using Maven in this post, other types of integration will follow shortly), just add AssertThat BDD plugin to your pom and that’s pretty much it.